prometheus/governance/GOVERNANCE.md

 ## Involuntary Removal or Demotion

 Involuntary removal/demotion of a contributor happens when responsibilities and requirements aren't being met.
-This may include repeated patterns of inactivity, extended periods of inactivity, a period of failing to meet the requirements of your role, and/or a violation of the Code of Conduct.
+This may include repeated patterns of inactivity, extended periods of inactivity, a period of failing to meet the requirements of the assigned role, and/or a violation of the Code of Conduct.
 This process is important because it protects the community and its deliverables while also opening up opportunities for new contributors to step in.

 Involuntary removal or demotion of Maintainers or Steering Committee members is handled through a vote by a majority of the current Steering Committee.
 If this pertains to a Steering Committee member, that member is not eligible to discuss or vote on the matter.